kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-dot.md

 <p>To successfully trade on crypto-exchanges, you need to get training in trading and gain some experience on small amounts.
 In fact, this is a separate profession that also needs to be mastered.</p>
 <h4>Polkadot Parachain Auctions</h4>
 <p>The Polkadot project was originally conceived to simplify the interaction between crypto projects with different rules of work and data protection.
 To do this, developers must create parachains - blockchains based on Polkadot standards, which will be able to exchange data with other blockchains in a single system.
 There will be about a hundred such parachains in the future, and you can compete for a slot in the system only through an auction.</p>
 <p>Projects are chosen by DOT owners by voting.
-You can participate, for example, through the Slot Auction section on Binance :</p>
+You can partagsample, through the Slot Auction section on Binance :</p>
 <p>For investors, it is similar to staking, with two differences:</p>
 <ul>
 <li>Blocking period of funds - up to 2 years;</li>